2025 – RD 15: Rugby FC LA v Miami Sharks

 Rugby FC LA continue their 2025-opening home stand by hosting the Houston SaberCats in a Western Conference clash at Wallis Annenberg Stadium.
 Both LA and Houston are coming off losses in Round 1, and will be looking to bounce back in this one.

 This is the 3rd meeting between these two sides, with the Houston SaberCats taking the season sweep in 2024.
 The last time these sides met was in Houston during Round 15 of 2024, with the SaberCats taking a 29-12 victory.
+Despite all the change to Rugby FC LA over the off-season, the margin of victory would remain at 17pts and, despite having home field advantage, LA would fall to 0-2 on the season, while the Houston SaberCats made up for last weeks defeat with a 28-45 bonus point victory in Round 2 against their Western Conference rivals.

 2025 – RD 1: Rugby FC LA v New England Free Jacks